 Don't hesitate to call our office if you have a question or if anything seems unusual.
 Good luck, be careful and keep smiling!

-When we remove your braces, we will begin the retention stage of your treatment.
-The retention phase lasts for a minimum of 24 months.
+1. How long is the Retention Phase?
+When we remove your braces, we will begin the retention phase of your treatment.
+The retention phase lasts for a minimum of 6 months, 24/7.
 Your final orthodontic result depends on your retainers, so follow through with the hard work you’ve put in so far.
-Remember to remove your retainer before brushing, and brush your retainer before placing it back in your mouth.
+Remember to remove your retainer before brushing, and brush your retainer with soap and cold water before placing it back in your mouth.